tamimattafi/kabin/README.md

 > [!CAUTION]
 > This library is still under development.
 Avoid using it in production.
+>
+> Room already has Kotlin Multiplatform support and is stable.
+Please consider using it instead.
+>
+> Kabin will be maintained less often and more like a pet project.
 > You are very welcome to create issues and Pull Requests.
 > Contribution will accelerate development, and pave the way for a production ready solution.

 ## Showcase